 - The Quincy Punk

-- Reassignment Backfire: Rona thought transfering Simone from Chicago to Rome would soften her up.
+- Reassignment Backfire: Rona thought transferring Simone from Chicago to Rome would soften her up.
 Instead, Andrew annoyed her so much she went rogue.

 - Social Darwinist

 - Super Strength